mgray95/BLMmovement/index.md

 ## What is the Black Lives Matter (BLM) Movement?

+The BLM Movement is an international human rights movement that campaigns against violence and systemic racism towards black people.
+The BLM organization as we know it today, was officially founded in 2013 by three black activists: Alicia Garza, Patrisse Cullors, and Opal Tometi.
+They did so in response to George Zimmerman being cleared of all charges in relation to the murder of Trayvon Martin.

+Trayvon Martin was a 17 year old black male from Florida.
+He was walking back from a convieniance store to a family members home when George Zimmerman, a community watch member, fatally shot Treyvon in the chest.
+Initially, Zimmerman was not arrested due to Florida's <a href="https://en.wikipedia.org/wiki/Stand-your-ground_law">Stand Your Ground law</a>, a law that gives each person a right to defend themselves and others against threats or perceived threats.
+This includes applying lethal force even if the situation could have been de-escalated by safely retreating.
+Only after media coverage of the case spread news far and wide, which led to protests and the first uses of the hashtag #BlackLivesMatter, did the police arrest Zimmerman.
+Unfortunately, the jurry found him innocent.

+Although the BLM organization was founded in 2013, it's roots have been traced back to

 You can use the [editor on GitHub](https://github.com/mgray95/BLMmovement/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.